enkidevs/curriculum/Android/Fundamentals/drawables/vector-drawable.md

 ---
 ## Content

-The advantages of using drawables are:
+The advantages of using drawables are test
 * Easy references to strings, drawables, dimensions, themes.
 * Automatic support for multiple configurations.
 *	Without changing your code you can have different layouts for landscape and portrait by just having an XML